superRaytin/paginationjs/docs/en.md

 }
 ```

-Using as a function:
+Use as a function:

-Provide a custom function, find the array position, and return.
+Provide a custom function, find the array position, and return it.

 ```js
 locator: function(){